puppetlabs/puppetlabs-docker/README.md

       command: '/bin/sh -c "while true; do echo hello world; sleep 1; done"'
 ```

 To remove a running container, add the following code to the manifest file.
-This will also remove the systemd service file associated with the container.
+This also removes the systemd service file associated with the container.

 ```puppet
 docker::run { 'helloworld':